TIMELINE-Lockdown party allegations facing UK PM Johnson | Politics

 TIMELINE-Lockdown party allegations facing UK PM Johnson

+Prime Minister Boris Johnson has apologised for attending a "bring your own booze" gathering at his official residence during Britain's first coronavirus lockdown, and an internal inquiry is being carried out to establish the facts.
 British media have reported that at least 11 gatherings took place at Johnson's 10 Downing Street residence or in other government departments between May 2020 and April 2021, when COVID-19 rules limited how many people could meet socially.
-Sue Gray, a senior civil servant, is leading an inquiry.

 - Country: